-Think back to your school years and remember a teacher you thought was ineffective, one that you would not want to spend another day with.
+Think back to your school years and remember a teacher you thought was ineffective, one you would not want to spend another day with.
 Picture the room and the other students.
-What did this teacher do as students or students misbehaved in his or her class?
+What did this teacher do when students misbehaved in their class?
 Write down ten things they said and did.
-If you are with other members of your class or workplace share your responses.
+If you are with other members of your class or workplace, share your responses.